femou1/pb-handbooks/pbst_handbook.md

 **Hosting rules for Elite Tier and above:**

-* ETs/SDs can host one patrol every 18 hours.
-There is no restriction PET Patrol Supports.
+* An ET/SD may host one PBST event every six hours.

-* SDs must have a six-hour gap between all trainings that they organize.

-* PBST events must not overlap mega events of other subgroups (PET, TMS).
+* PBST events may not overlap other PBST events and sub-group mega events.

-* Patrols must have a two-hour gap before and after another patrol.

-* **(FOR ELITE TIERS ONLY)** Events must have a one-hour gap before and after another PBST event.

-* Events must have a one-hour gap before and after PB subgroup mega events (PET, TMS).
+* PBST events must have a one-hour gap between other PBST events and sub-group mega events.

-* Raid Responses do not apply to any hosting rules.
-They can be scheduled in response to any TMS raid on the schedule, can overlap PBST events, and can be hosted any number of times per day.
+* An ET/SD may schedule an event up to four weeks in advance.

+* Scheduling/expediting/delaying events must be done with respect to already existing event timecards

+* Response events (TMS/PET) and PBST mass evaluations are exempt from all aforementioned rules

+*Trainers may be consulted for case-by-case exemptions to hosting rules.
 ---

 <div align="center"><h1>Global Rules</h1></div>

 PBST, PET and TMS Leadership have agreed to prevent unfair advantages to the best of their ability.
 During on-going events, there exists a multitude of Global Rules which needs to be followed by all subgroups during events.
 Below lists every one of them currently in force:

 1. Attendees are not allowed to glitch in any way, it is disallowed for all sides.
-If a neutral glitches during events, they will be on Global-KoS.
+If a neutral glitches during events, they will be on Global-Kill-on-Sight.

 2. Attendees are not allowed to "package abuse", which basically means attendees cannot make super small packages or other packages that can negatively impact other players, it is disallowed for all sides.
-If neutrals package abuses during events, they will be on Global-KoS.
+If neutrals package abuses during events, they will be on Global-Kill-on-Sight.

-3. Raid Blacklisted users are Global-KoS to all sides.
+3. Raid Blacklisted users are Global-Kill-on-Sight to all sides.

-4. Attendees cannot fight and kill each other in the main spawn area, the Security room, the Syndicate hideout, or the Emergency HQ.
-The only exception to this rule is if you're fighting someone and during the middle of it they decide to run to any of the mentioned areas in order to escape said fight, in which case you are free to kill them there.
+4. Attendees cannot fight and kill each other in the main spawn area, the Security room, the Syndicate hideout, the Emergency HQ, or the corridor connecting the PBCC main spawn area to the PBCC Emergency HQ.
+The only exception to this rule is if you’re fighting someone and during the middle of it they decide to run to any of the mentioned areas in order to escape said fight, in which case you are free to kill them there.

 5. To avoid team-killing and general confusion, on-duty PBST may not color their hazmat red during raids or patrols.

+6. You may not abuse the donor commands gamepass in-order to gain combat advantages during events.

 In these rules, "all sides" refers to all main pro-core and anti-core subgroups, PBST, PET and TMS.